ameseee/kwk-curriculum-site/swift-ios/lessons/storyboard/index.md

 * Constraints
 * Object Library

-## Xcode Projects

-Up until now, we've mainly worked in Xcode Playgrounds, which are a great place to run code, but we can't build real iOS apps in it.
-Xcode _Projects_ is a place where we can!
-A lot more than writing code goes into building an iOS app, but we do it all in Xcode.
-It is a big program with a lot of tools; we will take it one step at a time.
-[Here's]({{ site.url }}/swift-ios/lessons/storyboard/assets/xcode-map.png) a map of the main features in Xcode.

-Either watch the video below, or watch your instructor walk through how to navigate an Xcode Project.

-<iframe width="100%" height="560" frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cqfUrOZkvH&v=5&ff=1" allowfullscreen="true"></iframe>

 ## StoryBoard & Object Library

 Before we write all the Swift code we've been learning to make our app DO something, we want to completely set up the **UI (user interface)**.
 We will drag and drop components of the UI from the Object Library onto the **StoryBoard**.